 Headers returning x-cdn-cache-status MISS indicate the request was served by the origin 20i server.
-This means that the response was not found in the cache and so was fetched from the origin server, resulting in a longer TTFB and a longer total load time.
+This means that the response was not found in the cache and so was fetched from the origin server.
+This could result in a longer time-to-first byte (TTFB) and a longer total load time.
 On pages you want to be cached you'd expect to see x-cdn-cache-status HIT.

 A cache 'MISS', or 'BYPASS' status is usually caused under three main conditions:

 - Cache-control headers set in a .htaccess file

 When a cookie is in use on a webpage the CDN edge cache will automatically avoid caching the content.
 When present, cookies work with the PHP as the page is loaded in order to perform a unique action.
 When a page is served from cache, it’s already been generated previously by the server.
 If the page is cached, the cookie cannot be generated and perform its action with the page load as expected.

 Some applications also use a PHPSESSID cookie which prevents pages from being cached, for example, WooCommerce sets a PHPSESSID.
 In many cases this cookie doesn't alter behaviour, so disabling the cookie is one way to optimise and configure your site to work best with cache.

 We have an option you can use within StackCache to help with this.

 - Log in to /wp-admin and head to StackCache which you'll find down the left-hand side.

 - By default, Remove PHP Session Cookies Matching Empty PHP Sessions will already be set, but you may wish to try selecting Remove PHP Session Cookies From All Pages.